xwp/wp-customize-rest-resources/readme.txt

 The Customize REST Resources plugin is closely related to [A more RESTful WP-CLI](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-wp-cli/description) which seeks to “unlock the potential of the WP REST API at the command line” in that “all WP REST API endpoints registered via plugins and themes will _automagically_ be usable as WP-CLI commands”.
 In the same way, Customize REST Resources begins to unlock the potential of the WP REST API in the _Customizer_ by automagically creating settings and controls for all REST resources that are used on a given page.
 In this way, *anything developed for the REST API should automatically be available in the Customizer*.

- Here's a quick demo of an alpha state of this plugin:
+Here's a quick demo of an alpha state of this plugin when used with [Next Recent Posts](https://github.com/xwp/wp-next-recent-posts-widget) widget:

 [youtube https://youtu.be/d3QMA9Zkwok]